fredbelliard/open-publishing-plan/Blogs/FAIRDataBlog.md

          -by clearly defining my vision and ideas

    I choose the OLS program for three main reasons:
-   - the program: it focuses on open science with three principles that are very important to me, sharing, connectnd and empowering
+   *the program: it focuses on open science with three principles that are very important to me, sharing, connectnd and empowering
-   - the content: it includes skills, mentoship, tools
-   - the environment: It is safe, diverse and inclusive and that is rare
-   - the length of the program and the doable commitment required
+   *the content: it includes skills, mentoship, tools *the environment: It is safe, diverse and inclusive and that is rare -the length of the program and the doable commitment required